-where xA and SA are the prior emissions estimate and error covariance matrix, respectively; y and SO are the vector of m observations and the associated error covariance matrix, respectively; and K=∂y∂x is the reduced-rank Jacobian matrix that represents the sensitivity of observations to emissions in the CTM as described in section 2.6 (Rodgers, 2000).
-The error covariance matrices are often assumed diagonal in the absence of better information, and γ is a regularization factor that accounts for the absence of covariance in SO (Chevallier et al., 2014).
-We generate an inversion ensemble using a range of prior errors, observations, and γ values (section 2.7).
+where xA and SA are the prior emissions estimate and error covariance matrix, respectively; y and SO are the vector of m observed concentrations and the associated error covariance matrix, respectively; and K=∂y∂x is the reduced-rank Jacobian matrix that represents the sensitivity of concentrations to emissions in the CTM (Rodgers, 2000).
+The relationship between emissions and concentrations is linear, therefore K fully describes the CTM for the purpose of the inversion.
+The error covariance matrices are assumed diagonal in the absence of better information, and γ is a regularization factor to correct for the absence of covariance in SO (Chevallier et al., 2014).

+The reduced-rank Jacobian matrix is constructed with the GEOS-Chem CTM by finite-difference perturbations of a number k < n of leading emission patterns as described in Section 2.6.
+The leading emission patterns are selected on the basis of the prior emission estimates and the information content of the TROPOMI observations.
+This maximizes the computational efficiency of the inversion and enables the optimization of the state vector on the native 0.25° × 0.3125° grid of GEOS-Chem.
+But it also means that the resulting Jacobian matrix is of rank m×k rather than m×n.

-Analytical minimization of the cost function yields the optimal (posterior) state vector estimate x, error covariance matrix S, and information content given by the averaging kernel matrix A=∂x∂x=I-SSA-1, which describes the sensitivity of the posterior estimate to the true state vector.
-The diagonal elements of A are commonly referred to as averaging kernel sensitivities and their sum (trace of A) gives the degrees of freedom for signal (DOFS), the number of pieces of information independently constrained by the observing system (Rodgers, 2000).
-However, the reduced-rank Jacobian matrix K prevents the computation of the standard posterior solution due to numerical instabilities in the inversion of a low-rank matrix required to calculate S=KTSO-1K+SA-1-1 (Rodgers, 2000).
-We use instead reduced-rank approximations that solve the inversion on an orthonormal basis that optimally spans the information content of the satellite–forward model observing system (Bousserez and Henze, 2018).
+Analytical minimization of the cost function following Rodgers (2000) yields the optimal (posterior) state vector estimate x, error covariance matrix S, and information content given by the averaging kernel matrix A=∂x∂x=I-SSA-1, which describes the sensitivity of the posterior estimate to the true state vector.
+The diagonal elements of A are commonly referred to as averaging kernel sensitivities and their sum (trace of A) gives the degrees of freedom for signal (DOFS) representing the number of pieces of information independently quantified by the observing system ).
+The computations of x and S involve operations on K but its reduced rank causes numerical instabilities in the n-dimensional space.

+Here we use a reduced-rank approximation following Bousserez and Henze (2018) to obtain the solution on an orthonormal basis that optimally spans the information content of the satellite–forward model observing system.
 The basis is given by the eigendecomposition of the prior-preconditioned Hessian of the forward model

 Hp=SA12KTSO-1KSA12=VΛVT#2

 where the columns of V are the eigenvectors and Λ is a diagonal matrix with entries equal to the eigenvalues.
-The calculation of Hp requires significant memory for large m and n.
-We parallelize the calculation manually and using Dask, a python program that performs parallelization for datasets that exceed available memory.
 The reduced-rank approximation is then generated using the largest k eigenvalues Λk and the associated eigenvectors Vk:

-xFR&=xA+γSKΠKTSO-1y-FxA,#3SK&=I-AKΠSA, and#(4)AK&=γSAVkΛkIk+γΛk-1VkTSA. #(5)
+xFR&=xA+γSKΠKTSO-1y-FxA,#3SK&=I-AKΠSA,#(4)AK&=γSAVkΛkIk+γΛk-1VkTSA. #(5)

-Here, xFR approximates the full-rank (FR) posterior x by minimizing the difference between the two, and SK and AK are the optimal posterior error covariance and averaging kernel matrices for an inversion solved with a reduced-rank observing system.
+Here, xFR approximates the full-rank (FR) posterior x by minimizing the difference between the two, and SK and AK are the optimal posterior error covariance and averaging kernel matrices for an inversion solved with the reduced-rank observing system.
 We choose k to match the rank of the reduced-rank Jacobian matrix, which is chosen to maximize the DOFS within the available computational resources (section 2.8).
-To reduce noise generated by the reduced-rank inversion and reduced-rank Jacobian matrix, we filter out grid cells with averaging kernel sensitivities less than 0.05, leaving only “optimized grid cells.”
+The reduced-rank inversion does not attempt to optimize low-information emission patterns, as revealed by very small averaging kernel sensitivities on the 0.25° × 0.3125° grid.
+We default to the prior estimate for grid cells with averaging kernel sensitivities less than 0.05.

-2.2 Prior estimate and errors
+2.2 Prior estimates and errors